 Last year, an estimated 50,000 Chinese had traveled to Thailand under an incentive tourism program provided by business operators such as direct-sales firms in China.

-Those who took advantage of the incentives given by Chinese tour operators were believed to have spent no less than $18 million during their stay in Bangkok and Pattaya earlier this month, Sisuda said.
+Those who took advantage of the incentives given by Chinese tour operators were believed to have spent no less than 18 million U.S. dollars during their stay in Bangkok and Pattaya earlier this month, Sisuda said.

 According to Sisuda, the Thai Ministry of Sports & Tourism, the Thailand Convention & Exhibition Bureau and the TAT have hosted dinners to welcome the Chinese visitors in Pattaya.

-The average Chinese visitor who has come under incentive tours has stayed for a week and spent about 5,000 baht ($150) per day, the TAT director said.
+The average Chinese visitor who has come under incentive tours has stayed for a week and spent about 5,000 baht (150 U.S. dollars) per day, the TAT director said.